 3.1 Production skills

-Pye (1986) creates a distinction between 'The Workmanship of Certainty' - mechanized production, and 'The Workmanship of Risk' - manual production.
-The results of manual production depend entirely on the skill of the manufacturer and his familiarity with the materials and the relevant processing processes.
-Risk, Embodies unplanned breakthroughs, due to skillful manipulation of matter.
+Pye (1986) distinguishes between “the workmanship of certainty” - mechanized production, and “the workmanship of risk” - manual production.
+Manual production depends on manufacturers’ skill and familiarity with materials and processes.
+Risk and skillful manipulation of materials enable unplanned breakthroughs.

-According to Sennet (2008), craftsmanship is not creative in the sense of creating something new, but rather a way to add quality to what is around us.
-It is the quality of the work that is embedded in action, and it has an ethic that obligates the human desire to 'do a good job for its own sake'.
-The pace of development of the skills required to achieve it becomes a hidden knowledge of know-how.
-This knowledge becomes an acquaintance with which to discover more techniques for achieving different results.
+According to Sennet (2008), craftsmanship adds quality to the environment.
+The quality of work is embedded in an ethic to do a good job for its own sake.
+The development of skills becomes implicit knowledge, enabling discovery of new techniques and achievement of different results.
 Knowledge-building is a circular, operational process that transforms implicit knowledge into explicit knowledge.
-The process requires many repetitions of trial and error through action.
-Craftsmanship involves not only the acquisition of profound knowledge and skills but also a transformative dialogue between thinking and action, a dialogue that is prevented by identifying problems and solving them.
-This process requires complex and variable work (Sennet 2008).
-Niderer (2009) points out other qualities of craftwork, which are expressed in the craft's ability to express human values that transcend time, space, and social boundaries combined with functionality.
-Its values and strength are based on sincerity and authenticity that create intimacy with the produced object.
-She claims that this intimacy is absent from mass-produced products.
+This process requires trial and error.
+Craftsmanship involves acquisition of knowledge and skills and a transformative dialogue between thought and action (Sennet, 2008).
+Niderer (2009) points out that craftwork can express values that transcend time, space, and social boundaries.
+Its strength is based on an authenticity and intimacy with the object, which is absent from mass-produced products.

 3.3 Design-production relations in the development of a new product

-Various writers (Wolley 2011, Tomeltas 2017, Yair, Press and Tones 2001) point to the potential of collaboration between design, craft, and manufacturing to create innovation.
-The intervention of the craft in the process of developing a new product (product design) can support the selection of materials, structures and appropriate technologies (Wolley 2011).
-The intervention of design in the process of product development can challenge the existing production methods in craft production and serve as a catalyst of creativity that facilitates the process of creating knowledge (Yair, Press & Tomes 2001).

-A study that examined the impact of the level of design involvement in a new product development process found that continued involvement of design throughout the new product development process has a high potential for radical innovation (Roper et al. 2016).
+The combination of design, craft, and manufacturing has the potential to create innovation (Tomeltas, 2017; Wolley, 2011; Yair, Press, & Tones, 2001).
+Craftmanship enables selection of appropriate materials, structures, and technologies (Wolley, 2011).
+Integrating design in craft product development can challenge existing production methods and catalyze creativity and knowledge creation (Oberg et al., 2014; Press & Tomes 2001).
+Ongoing involvement of design throughout the product development process has a high potential for radical innovation (Roper et al., 2016).
+The designer's contribution to the production process may be expressed in various stages of knowledge creation (Temeltaş, 2017).
+In craft industries, product development tends to be cumulative rather than collaborative.
+Products are derived from predefined capabilities.

-While craft and design are creative sectors with potential for innovation and new products (Oberg et al. 2014), it is possible that the designer's contribution to the production process is expressed in other stages of creating new knowledge (Temeltas, 2017).
-The process of developing a new product among craft industries is often more continuous than collaborative and therefore the products are a derivative of predefined capabilities.

-3.4 Between fashion design and industrial design

-The skills of designers are expressed in different ways within different disciplines (Erogla & Esen, 2016).
-Players from different disciplines have different "legitimization codes" that change their approach to the design field.
-These codes are the unwritten codes of the discipline (Carvalho & Maton, 2008).

-Fashion designers perceive the "legitimization code" of the fashion industry as "internal reading," that is, as a product of desire.
-There for technical skills are perceived by fashion designers as secondary to social contexts and their impact on the recognition of the knowledge-holder.

 4. Global trends in production

 4.1 Changes in the production model